 Starting from zero, got nothing to lose

-The desire to escape is intensified here, as the narrator suggests that any new place would be an improvement over her current situation.
+The desire to escape is intensified here, as she suggests that any new place would be an improvement over her current situation.

 “Starting from zero” implies a fresh start without material wealth but with the potential for growth, reinforcing the idea of opportunity and the willingness to take a leap of faith.